-Children arrive at 9.15am and are greeted by the practitioners.
+Children can arrive from 8am.
 They are free to choose activities until 9.30am when they gather together for “Candle Time”.
 This is a quiet reflective time when children listen to music, take part in guided meditations, mindfulness activities etc. After candle time there is “free flow” activity time where children can choose to play inside or outside in either self-chosen child-led activities or take part in an adult led or supported group activity.
 During the morning there will be groups for snack time but children are largely allowed lots of time to “wallow” in their play uninterrupted.
 Lunchtime is from 12.15pm to 1.15pm after which morning children go home and children staying for the afternoon take part in arrange of activities both inside and out.
 These include outdoor play, yoga, music and movement and free play.
 On Friday mornings the kindergarten go off to the wildlife area to take part in Forest School activities.
 The kindergarten day ends at 3.15pm.

 We understand that occasionally parents can get held up and arrive late.
 We ask that you ring the school office and let us know you are on your way if you are going to be late.
 The Late Collection Policy is on the Policy page with more information about what would happen if no-one arrives to collect a child.

 We supervise children very carefully at all times.
 There is a policy for the procedure to be followed should a child go missing on or off-site.
 This can be found in the policy section of the website.